nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The name of the person.
 * Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * Non-alphanumeric characters like "/", "@" and "?" are disallowed.
+* Names of length no more than 100 is recommended.

 #### NRIC
 NRIC is a unique identifier given to all Singaporeans.